nrigano/problem-solving-and-debugging-ios-0916/README.md

 # Problem Solving and Debugging
 Coding is the process of identifying and solving problems.
 The intent of this document is to serve as a high-level reference for diving into a complex problem, as well as mitigating against, identifying, and squashing bugs.
 Read through and follow these steps to avoid and solve problems in your code.

+### Quick Hit List

+* Clearly **define all your inputs and outputs**.
+* **Break your complex problem into smaller problems**, then break those down even further until you see patterns and problems you recognize.
+* Write code that conforms to the **Single Responsiblity Principle**.
+Every class, method, and function should have a single purpose.
+* **Don't Repeat Yourself**.
+If you write or copy and paste the same code, stick it in a separate method and call the method when needed.
+* **Check your variables**.
+Use logs, breakpoints, and your debugger to check the relevant data getting passed around and acted upon in your code.
+Make logs frequent and descriptive, with details on what's getting called, what's expected to happen, and what the contents of the data are.
+* **Don't dwell on problems by yourself**.
+What might take hours of frustration and digging through code may be answered with a few minutes of searching online or by asking others for help.

 ## How to Solve Complex Problems
 A complex problem is the combination of multiple simple problems.
 Therefore, **the most important step in solving a complex problem is to break it down into the smallest possible pieces.**